 Another tip is to keep your eyes open.
 At one point in my life, I shopped Victoria’s Secret.
-Later I stopped because it seemed the quality had gone down-hill.
-This year (2019) I decided to try the store again.
+Later I stopped because it seemed the quality was on the decline.
+In 2019 I decided to try the store again.

 During checkout, an employee was standing at the register cutting up perfectly good clothing.
 I stared in disbelief.
 Finally, my curiosity got the best of me, so I asked what on earth she was doing.
 Apparently, returns are destroyed as a store policy.
 That was the last time I walked into that store and I will never go back.
 (Yes, never, I am all-or-nothing that way.)

 We can’t be aware of every single unethical practice that clothing manufacturers commit but we can help by talking about this openly.
 Sharing what you know or simply avoiding fast-fashion can be a great benefit.

 Help others become ethically fashionable by sharing the ideas in this post!

 I am not an expert when it comes to fashion, but being responsible with my clothing purchases is something I care about deeply.
 Meeting others who are working hard to make a difference is always an honor.
 Please listen to, rate and review this podcast episode.